gmramella/CatViz/CONTRIBUTING.md

 Users who do not follow the [Code of Conduct](https://github.com/gmramella/CatViz/blob/master/CODE_OF_CONDUCT.md) are **blocked**.

+### Tips for inserting images in issues

+Sometimes an image can be easily copied to the issue with CTRL+C/CTRL+X followed by CTRL+V, or equivalent.

+If that does not work, you can paste the image onto [snag.gy](https://snag.gy) and reference the link the page provides.

 ### Kanban functioning rules

 After an issue is created, it must be added to one of the Projects' Kanbans to be discussed.